Customer Relationship Management: What's the Best CRM Tool for Your Business?

 Building Customer Loyalty

 Customer loyalty can translate directly into profits.
-Loyal customers are likely to spread the word about your business through word-of-mouth advertising and similar channels.
+Loyal customers are likely to spread the word about your business through social media and similar channels.
 The best CRM tools make it easier to track the value of a customer's relationship with your company and reap the benefits of that relationship.
 This includes tracking points of contact, such as letters, the frequency of purchases, and the amount spent by each customer.
-Building customer loyalty through careful CRM and interactions can entice buyers to spend more and allow you to target marketing efforts.
+Building customer loyalty through careful CRM and interactions can entice buyers to spend more and allow you to better target your marketing efforts.
 Targeted marketing increases customer retention and sales while avoiding unnecessary costs and wasted effort.

 The Cutting Edge of Customer Relationship Management